Connecting Leeds Bradford Airport

 I object to all three options.
 Tax payers money should not be used to fund infrastructure investment which is solely focussed on delivering commercial benefit for the privately owned airport.
 This money should be spent on improving existing roads around Horsforth as stated by many other local people.
 If this goes ahead this is yet another example of our elected representatives completely ignoring the wishes of local residents in favour of commercial interest.
 If the airport want new roads then they can fund them.
 We, the residents, want you to sort out the appalling state of our existing roads with obvious examples being the ring road between Horsforth and Rodley being a good starting point!
 I expect this to be ignored as is usual with this kind of consultations but thought it worth saying anyway...

-Nick Smith asked about 5 years ago
+Nick Smith asked over 5 years ago

 Thank you for your comments.
 These will be considered as part of the consultation analysis.